Skip to main content

 3. Pour in your Epsom salt.
 Putting it under the running water can help the salt dissolve faster.

 4. Adjust the water if needed.
-The temperature should be warm but not scalding so you won’t end up burning yourself.
+The temperature should be warm but not scalding so you won’t burn yourself.

 5. Slowly climb in and enjoy your bath.